Non-trivial bundles and Algebraic Classical Field Theory: Observables

 where $\lambda$ an element of the equivalence class of Lagrangian morphisms, $D$ is a compact region of $M$ whose boundary $\partial D$ is an orientable $(m-1)$-manifold and $\chi_D$ its characteristic function.
 One could be tempted to draw a parallel with a generalized Lagrangian by considering the mapping

-However \eqref{eq_classical_gen_lag} differs from Definition \ref{def gen lag} in the singular character of the cutoff function.
+However \eqref{eq_classical_gen_lag} differs from Definition \ref{def_1_gen_lag} in the singular character of the cutoff function.
 Indeed the functional $\mathcal{A}_D \in \mathcal{F}_{loc}(B,\mathcal{U})$ for each choice of compact $D$ but it is \textit{never} microlocal, for the integral kernel of $\mathcal{A}(\chi_D)^{(1)}_{\varphi}[0]$ has always singularities localized in $\partial D$.
-This is a severe problem when attempting to calculate the Peierls bracket for local functionals, indeed we can extend this bracket to less regular functionals (see Definition \ref{def WF mucaus} and Theorem \ref{thm peierls closedness}) mantaining the closure of the operation (see Theorem \ref{thm peierls closedness}); however, we cannot outright extend the bracket to all local functionals.
+This is a severe problem when attempting to calculate the Peierls bracket for local functionals, a way out is to extend this bracket to less regular functionals (see Definition \ref{def_1_WF_mucaus}) maintaining the closure of the operation (see Theorem \ref{thm_1_peierls_closedness}); however, we cannot outright extend the bracket to all local functionals.
 Therefore, in order to accommodate those less regular functionals such as \eqref{eq_classical_lagrangian}, one would need to place severe restrictions on the possible compact subsets $D$ which cut off possible integration divergences.
-This, however, is not consistent with the derivation of Euler-Lagrange equations by the usual variation technique where the latter are obtained by imposing requirements that ought to hold \textit{for each} $D\subset M$ compact.
+Restrictions, however, are not consistent with the derivation of Euler-Lagrange equations by the usual variation technique which requires to consider \textit{each} $D\subset M$ compact.

-Of course, given a Lagrangian morphism $\lambda$ of order $r$ we can always define a generalized microlocal Lagrangian by a microlocal-valued distribution, \textit{i.e.}
+Of course, given a Lagrangian morphism $\lambda$ of order $r$ we can always define a generalized microlocal Lagrangian as a microlocal-valued distribution, \textit{i.e.}